VMNH Scientific Publications

 Guidebooks are publications, often semi-popular, designed to assist readers on a particular subject in a particular region.
 They may be produced to accompany members of an excursion or may serve as a field guide for a specific geographic area.

 Myriapodologica contains papers on the taxonomy and evolution of the four classes of "myriapod" arthropods.
-A volume consists of 10 to 15 separate papers, numbered and paged consecutively.
-Individual parts, single volumes, or complete sets are available for purchase.
+A volume consisted of 10 to 15 separate papers, numbered and paged consecutively.
+To read Myriapodologica online (available as PDF documents), please click here.

 The Insects of Virginia